 According to this, you can easily find users' urgent demands for RAID data recovery/RAID file recovery.
-Taking this into account, we plan to show you in detail how to recover data from RAID with the best RAID recovery software – MiniTool Power Data Recovery (please choose Mac Data Recovery instead if you need to finish RAID recovery on Mac).
+Taking this into account, I plan to show you in detail how to recover data from RAID with the best RAID recovery software – MiniTool Power Data Recovery (please choose Stellar Data Recovery instead if you need to finish RAID recovery on Mac).

 How to Recover Data from RAID

-Earlier, when users meet RAID data loss, unfortunately, they have no choice but to pay much money for the RAID recovery services (either get help from professional recovery companies or data recovery software).
+When you met RAID data loss in the past, you have no choice but to pay much money for the RAID recovery services (either get help from professional recovery companies or data recovery software).

-Though in RAID 5, the disk array can work well even when over two or more disks are damaged, RAID 5 data recovery from damaged or corrupt RAID arrays is still important.
+Though in RAID 5, the disk array can work well even when disks (over two or more) are damaged, RAID 5 data recovery from damaged or corrupt RAID arrays is still important.
 That is because the data saved on RAID are often too significant to lose.

-Now, we're going to focus on RAID 5 recovery on different platforms.
+Now, I am going to focus on RAID 5 recovery on different platforms.

 RAID Recovery for Windows

-For the purpose of recovering a RAID-5 volume that is damaged, users should choose "Damaged Partition Recovery" function from the main interface of MiniTool Power Data Recovery.
+1. For the purpose of recovering a RAID-5 volume that is damaged, users should choose This PC from the main interface of MiniTool Power Data Recovery.

-Then, found files will be displayed one by one in the interface below, in which you are supposed to select all you need to recover.
-If there're too many files waiting for you to choose from, you could make use of "Find" or "Filter" function to narrow the search scope.
+3. Now, the found files will be displayed one by one in the interface below, in which you are supposed to select all you need to recover.
+If there're too many files waiting for you to choose from, you could make use of Find or Filter function to narrow the search scope.

-Besides, if the data need to be recovered are pictures, photos or *.txt files, you can select a file and click on "Preview" button to see the real content so as to determine whether it is the one you need or not.
+Please note that: if the data need to be recovered are pictures, photos or *.txt files, you can select a file and click on the Preview button to see the real content so as to determine whether it is the one you need or not.

-a).
-The Free Edition only allows you to scan lost files on Windows Server (not recover).
+- The free edition only allows you to scan lost files on Windows Server (not recover).

 RAID Recovery for Mac

-If you are running the RAID array on Mac, you need the help of another program – MiniTool Mac Data Recovery.
-Also, you can try the free edition firstly and then decide to get an advanced edition or not.
-But you have to notice that the free Edition of Mac Data Recovery only allow you to scan lost files for free.
-Therefore, if you find what you need after the scan, you have to acquire a license to complete the RAID recovery on Mac.
+If you are running the RAID array on Mac, you need the help of another program – Stellar Data Recovery (the new data recovery tool jointly developed by MiniTool and Stellar).
+You can try the free edition first and then decide whether to get an advanced edition for RAID recovery on Mac.